 Born in Sheridan, Wyoming, Taylor Brown grew up on his family’s cattle ranch in eastern Montana near Sand Springs.
 He attended high school in Lewistown where he was active in FFA and earned his bachelor’s degree in Agriculture from Montana State University in Bozeman, where he served as the Student Body President.

-Courtney Kibblewhite is the Vice President for Northern Broadcasting and wears many hats in the family business.
-She leads the sales and marketing team and most enjoys building relationships with clients.
-Courtney is honored to serve on a client’s marketing team and help develop multimedia marketing campaigns that drive sales and increased brand recognition across the region.
+Courtney Brown Kibblewhite is the Vice President for Northern Broadcasting, their family business.
+She leads the sales and marketing team and enjoys working with clients to develop strategic, multimedia marketing campaigns in Montana, Wyoming and the Western Dakotas.

-Prior to Northern Broadcasting, Courtney worked in human capital consulting in Chicago and in academia teaching and studying social psychology and human behavior.
+Prior to Northern Broadcasting, Courtney worked in human capital consulting in Chicago and in academia teaching and studying social psychology and leadership.
 Courtney holds a Master’s degree in Organizational Behavior from University of California, Berkeley and a Bachelor’s degree in Communications & International Studies from Northwestern University.

 Currently the Ag Director of the Northern Ag Network, Colter Brown began his broadcast career in 2009 as a summer intern for its parent company, the Northern Broadcasting System.
 Raised in Huntley, Montana, Brown graduated from Montana State University in Bozeman with degrees in Agricultural Business and Economics.
 Upon graduating from MSU, Colter was employed for Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.